pgdogdev/docs/docs/configuration/users.toml/users.md

 ### `statement_timeout`

 Sets the `statement_timeout` on all server connections at connection creation.
-This allows to set a reasonable default for each user without modifying `postgresql.conf` or using `ALTER USER`.
+This allows you to set a reasonable default for each user without modifying `postgresql.conf` or using `ALTER USER`.

 !!! note
     Nothing is preventing the user from manually changing this setting at runtime, e.g., by running `SET statement_timeout TO 0`;